How Far Can a 1-Pixel Camera Go?

 In this work, we demonstrate that extremely simple visual sensors like photoreceptors can effectively solve vision tasks requiring an understanding of the surrounding world and proprioception.
 This mirrors examples in nature, where simplicity can lead to intelligent and complex behaviors, suggesting an interesting research direction beyond the trend of training larger models on more data and complex sensors.

 We show that design optimization of simple visual sensors is crucial for achieving performance comparable to more complex camera sensors.
 We propose a computational design optimization method to improve initial designs and find well-performing ones.
+Inspired by the diversity, simplicity, and specialization of natural vision, this direction prompts us to rethink how computer vision systems can be made more effective yet simplified, especially for unusual and unintuitive application domains (e.g. the Pillcam and the Xenobot).
 Below, we discuss some limitations of our work.

 • Scope of the Scenarios, Vision Tasks, and Agents : We focused on active vision tasks primarily involving locomotion and typical robotic agents.
 Exploring other tasks and less typical scenarios, like a perceptual micro-robot for medical tasks, would better illustrate the limits and applicability of simple visual sensors.